mayfair, london (an insider’s guide)

 Audley St, London, is filled with cafés, shops and all manner of intriguing boutiques.
 Photo: Adrian Houston

-what is the mayfair postcode?
+What is the Mayfair postcode?

 All postcodes in Mayfair start with either W1J, W1K or W1S.
-The postcode at Hyde Park Residence is W1K 1NA.
 The W stands for ‘west’ and the number one is reserved for the most central addresses in London.
 As to the J, K and S, the letters are assigned alphabetically by district.

 W1J: Mayfair (south), Piccadilly